dmcvicar/docker-minecraft-server/README.md

 # heroku-minecraft-server
-Scripts to run a Minecraft Server on Heroku.
+Scripts to run a Minecraft Server on Docker.
 Not meant to be generic, but only for my personal use.